apache/incubator-resilientdb/hnsw_orm_test/README.md

 - search.py: A client CLI tool to perform semantic search using the generated index.

 ## Prerequisites
 - ResilientDB KV Service must be running.
-Ensure you can access http://localhost:18000 (or your configured port).
+Ensure you can access your configured port.
 - Python 3.10
 - ResDB-ORM Virtual Environment